Romano-Garmez/Raspberry-Pi-Spotify-Status/README.md

-# CS50 Final Project: Spotify Status
+# Harvard CS50 Final Project: Spotify Status
 #### Video Demo:  to be added at a later date

 #### Description: